 The overall theme was to keep 40 percent of the area in green spaces, and that is still the plan today.
 There are common areas of woods, streams, and hiking trails with over five miles of paved hiking/biking trails, as well as unpaved trails through the woods, across bridges, over creeks, and ravines.
 The population densities provided for in the original plan have been modified and reduced over time, and Kingsmill residents have been the beneficiaries.
 BPI wisely determined that preserving the leafy character of the community would not only provide enjoyment for the residents, but also maintain property values over the long term.

-Today, the undisturbed nature of Kingsmill with numerous varieties of maple, oak, holly, hickory, gum, pine, crepe mrytle, dogwood, magnolia and elm trees dotting pathways.
+Today, we still see the undisturbed nature of Kingsmill, with numerous varieties of maple, oak, holly, hickory, gum, pine, crepe mrytle, dogwood, magnolia and elm trees dotting pathways.
 An ecologically-inspired rain garden along Southall Road offers liriope, winterberry, sweet flag, Christmas fern and nandina to nourish the soil with nutrients.
-There's an expanse on the Kingsmill Pond where turtles lazily sun themselves beside a foot bridge harkening back to those early days where much may have been the same.
+There's an expanse on the Kingsmill Pond where turtles lazily sun themselves beside a foot bridge, harkening back to those early days where much may have been the same.

 From the days when colonists arrived from England, to what is now known as Kingsmill on the James, the vision of the community has been shaped and nurtured by the land and its inviting environment - woodlands, wildlife and the waters of the James River.
-So vital an impact has the land maintained over its history that the developers of Kingsmill on the James, pledged to design the residential community with the beauty of the environment in mind and to create a park-like space in which people of can live surrounded by natural beauty and a sense of tranquility.
+The impact the land has made over its history has been so vital, the developers of Kingsmill on the James, pledged to design the residential community with the beauty of the environment in mind and to create a park-like space in which people of can live, surrounded by natural beauty and a sense of tranquility.

 For further information on the history of Kingsmill, please click on links below: